Deep Intention

 I practice the Enneagram.

 The Enneagram is to be practiced in the here and now.
-As long as I am breathing, I am going to get triggered and provoked and have emotions come up to feel and process.
+As long as I am breathing, I am going to be triggered and provoked and have emotions come up to feel and process.
 And feeling and processing my emotions is what makes me ME.
 All I have is right now, and I want to be as conscious and present as humanly possible in every given moment.
 The more I am able to deeply embrace and surrender my painful, socially unacceptable stuff, the more change happens in spite of myself.
-And then the more I am able to deeply embrace not only my Self, but my fellow humans.
+Then the more I am able to deeply embrace not only my Self, but my fellow humans.

 And for that, I am deeply grateful.